mrkkrp/fix-word/README.md

 # Fix Word

 This is a package that allows to transform words intelligently.
-Fix Word provides function `fw/fix-word` that lifts functions that do string transformation into commands with interesting behavior.
-There are also some built-in commands based on `fw/fix-word`, see below.
+Fix Word provides function `fw-fix-word` that lifts functions that do string transformation into commands with interesting behavior.
+There are also some built-in commands based on `fw-fix-word`, see below.

 ## Installation